-European consumers expect brands to act responsibly and are broadly supportive of companies stepping-up for refugees.
+Dutch consumers expect brands to act responsibly and are broadly supportive of companies stepping-up for refugees.
 When asked about specific actions companies can take, consumers indicate by a very wide margin that they are more likely to buy from companies hiring refugees - even more so, in fact, than from companies donating money to support refugee causes, which the vast majority of companies have historically preferred to do, due to it being perceived as more humanitarian and less controversial.
-While still indicating support, consumers respond slightly less favourably to companies engaging in government advocacy to increase the number of refugees, as this is more politically polarising.
+Consumer response to companies engaging in government advocacy to increase the number of refugees is much more polarised.

-Young consumers, in particular, are more likely to buy from brands hiring refugees, with 4-5 times as many Gen Z and millennial consumers likely to support than oppose this action.
-But it is not just young consumers who support companies hiring refugees - European consumers of every age group indicate by a wide margin that they are more likely to buy from brands hiring refugees.
+Older consumers, in particular, are more likely to buy from brands hiring refugees, with 6 times as many baby boomers likely to support than oppose this action.
+But it is not just older consumers who support companies hiring refugees - young consumers in the Netherlands also support brands hiring refugees by very wide margins.
+While still indicating support, Gen X consumers respond a little less favourably.

-Public opinion towards refugees can appear polarised, but European consumers of all political views support companies hiring refugees.
+Public opinion towards refugees can appear polarised, but Dutch consumers of all political views support companies hiring refugees.
 Unsurprisingly, consumers who identify as progressive express very strong support for brands hiring refugees.
 But even consumers who identify as conservative indicate by a wide margin that they are more likely to buy from companies hiring refugees, agreeing, for example, that when refugees work, they pay taxes, instead of relying on government assistance.

 For more information about the survey and its findings, please contact media@tent.org.
-To find out how your company can get involved with Tent, please contact info@tent.org.
+To find out how your company can work with Tent, please contact info@tent.org.